What’s On

 Fair Dining

 Browsing and buying art is hungry (and thirsty) work.
-Our dining spaces are presented in partnership with Savor Group, one of Auckland’s most loved hospitality teams, behind favourites such as Amano, Ebisu, Azabu, Non Solo Pizza and Bivacco.
-Visitors can relax, recharge and enjoy great food and drinks throughout the day.
+Our dining spaces are presented in partnership with Savor Group, one of Auckland’s most loved hospitality teams, behind favourites such as Amano, Bivacco, and more.
+Relax, recharge and enjoy great food and drinks throughout the day.

 Dedicated Fair Bookshop

-Visit the dedicated art and design bookshop by Lamplight Books, offering a carefully curated selection of titles on contemporary art, design, architecture and culture.
+The dedicated art and design bookshop offers a carefully curated selection of titles on contemporary art, design, architecture and culture.
 It’s the perfect place to browse, discover and take home something inspiring.

 The Galleries sector brings together leading galleries presenting solo and group exhibitions by established and emerging artists.
 Visitors can explore a wide range of contemporary practice across painting, sculpture, photography, installation and more, and discover artists shaping the art of today.